First, let me state:

 “Bullying” is a term like “trolling.”
 A “troll” and a “bully” have the same connotation, same kind of vibe.
 Some “insecure jerk” going around and making “inappropriate” comments intended to hurt someone.
 Do people forget that “trolls” are sometimes hackers as well?
 That they can invade your space and privacy and hijack not only your reputation but also your perception?
 This is the same with “bullies” in the school system, although on a concrete or physical scale–less digital.
 Regardless, there is a level of violation that people without this kind of treatment cannot understand.

 Sadly, “insecurity” and “personal weakness” are still “excuses” for this behavior.
-No one realizes that sometimes this is the way a person is brought up by their family or that they have a mean streak in their personality.
-Because, honestly, that’s sometimes all it is.
+There is really no excuse and it’s often more complicated or different than that and while you’re suffering badly from a person’s poorly managed emotional fallout, you aren’t often really open to seeing it yourself.
 But it’s harmful and toxic and can destroy a person’s life.
 That’s why “bullying” is an outdated term, especially when so many students are taking their lives over it.
 Because, let’s face it, “it” is not the harassment itself.
 “It” is the hostility of the environment; the feelings of worthlessness and not belonging; it is the realization that if without friends, you are truly alone and vulnerable when you walk through those dangerous hallways.
 “It” is not people disliking you.
 “It” is being attacked by your peers, people who, truthfully, should realize their place is with you.
 Not against you.

 Advice I wish I had heard and/or listened to

-“How people treat you is more often a reflection of them than a reflection of you.”
+“How people treat you is more often a reflection of who they are than it is a reflection of you.”

 I didn’t hear this for a long time.
 I had already dropped out, was already 18, and had no intention or way of going back to high school.
 But it made sense.
 It made a lot of sense.
 This advice was not pointing to people’s insecurities but who they are and how they deal with it.
 I myself have not always treated individuals well.
 A former friend and I had targeted another former friend years ago, and I am wholly angry at myself for that, as I should be.
 So I myself have been a “bully,” an abuser, at one time.
 That is something I cannot and will not excuse.
 I was betraying myself in this, but I did it anyway–and that’s what matters.